ome/ngff/README.md

 The official OME-NGFF JSON schemas are published under https://ngff.openmicroscopy.org/<version>/schemas/<schema_name>.schema using the [Spec prod](https://github.com/ome/spec-prod) GitHub action.
-When a new JSON schema is introduced, this action needs to be reviewed updated to update the deployment and allow the publication of the schema
+When a new JSON schema is introduced, this action needs to be reviewed to update the deployment script and allow the publication of the schema.

 # Release process